ds4a-team4/dynamic-pricing/README.md

 ## models
 Folder that hosts both the simulator's code to forecast orders levels and the Reinforcement Learning algorithms that were used.

-## models_dash
-Folder that contains the last version of our simulator.

 ## File Structure
 ├── back  -- Flask API
 │   ├── models
 ├── DASH -- Hosts our front end
 │   └── assets
 ├── data  -- Our Datasets
 ├── EDA  -- Exploratory data analysis
 ├── ETL
 ├── models  -- Model collection and testing
 │   └── cellphones
-└── models_dash  -- Final Model using Reinforcement Learning
-    └── cellphones